rjrodger/eraro/README.md

 eraro
 =====

-### Create JavaScript Error objects with code strings, context details, and uncluttered stacktraces
+#### Create JavaScript Error objects with code strings, context details, and templated messages.

 There is [annotated source code](http://rjrodger.github.io/eraro/doc/eraro.html) for this module.